awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 + **Text** – Plain text\.
 This is the default format\.
 + **Parquet** – Apache Parquet is a columnar data format\.
 Queries on data in Parquet format are 10 to 100 times faster compared to queries on data in plain text\.
 Data in Parquet format with Gzip compression takes 20 percent less storage space than plain text with Gzip compression\.

+**Note**
+If data in Parquet format with Gzip compression is less than 100 KB per aggregation period, storing data in Parquet format may take up more space than plain text with Gzip compression due to Parquet file memory requirements\.

 **Log file options**

 You can optionally specify the following options\.